dhirajmishra98/Jugaad-Junction/server/README.md

-# Jugaad-Junction-Server
+# Ecommerce Backend Server (Jugaad-Junction Server)

-This is server for jugaad junction hosted on render
+*This backend is also hosted on render.*